sidrathabib/Cards-But-Better/README.md

 ## Sid's Take

 Update!
 I'm just going to remake what I have in React before this project gets to big!!
 To view the Kippo-Hover-Card effect, git clone my repo and set index.html to live view (I use a VScode extension).
+Will be fixing buttons soon.

 <div dir="rtl">Sid</div>
 <div dir="rtl">Project 1</div>